simp/pupmod-simp-tpm2/REFERENCE.md

   Use this to set the passwords on a TPM to prevent unauthorized access.

-  It can not change the passwords.
+  It cannot change the passwords.

 Example: